Reflective Insulation Manufacturers Association History

 In 1978 Don Roy (Roy & Son’s), Pat Mascari (Infra) and Robert Dittemore (Superior) met in a hotel restaurant in Los Angeles.
 The purpose of this meeting was to form an industry trade association.
 It was decided to name the association the Reflective Insulation Manufacturers Association International, with RIMA as the acronym.

 These original three members were invited to Washington DC in 1979 to participate in the DOE/FTC hearings on insulation products.
 They were joined by Raymond Urias of A.I.M., who became a member.
 At the completion of the hearings the Federal Trade Commission published what was to become known as the “R-Value Rule“.
 This rule still governs the way all insulation products and radiant barriers are packaged, tested, and sold.

-RIMA-I members were and still are very active in ASTM as well as ICA (Insulation Contractors Association) and ICAA, a national organization.
-With active membership of 24 organizations, (see membership list), from the US and Canada, RIMA-I continues to grow and promote the use and understanding of reflectives based on the same ideals as the founders nineteen years ago.
+Members are still very active in ASTM as well as ICC, IBC, and ASHRAE participating in code development/changes and actively participating in meetings and code hearings throughout the year.
+With an active membership of 24 companies along with many affiliate members, RIMA-I continues to grow and promote the use and understanding of reflectives based on the same ideals as the founders forty years ago.

 RIMA went international in 2007 after the first international meeting was held in Paris, France; and the name then changed to RIMA International (RIMA-I).
 The International Reflective Insulation Manufacturers Conference (I-RIM Conference) is now held every two years at various locations around the world.